 You shouldn’t just add them to the header in WordPress; instead, you should utilize a technique known as enqueueing, a standardized means of storing your assets that comes with the extra benefit of managing dependencies.
 Enqueueing is available in WordPress.

 Two stages need to be completed when enqueuing a script or style.
 The first step is registering it and notifying WordPress that it is there.
-The second step is to enqueue it, resulting in its output being placed in the header or immediately before the closing body tag.
+The second step is to enqueue it, placing its output in the header or immediately before the closing body tag.

 To make this work, you will first need to register the script, and then you will need to wait to enqueue it until the shortcode is shown.